dcos/dcos-website/src/blog/2016-12-21_package_storage.md

 ## Start

-Once a package has been added to your cluster, you can start it with `experimental service start`.
+After a package has been added to your cluster, you can start it with `dcos experimental service start`.
 Let's launch both of the packages we added in the last section:

 ```
 $ dcos experimental service start helloworld